Skip to main content

 Conclusion

 We can screen every online store completely, but the message seems clear to me; there is something wrong with the online store of every political party.
 And it is okay to point at them with a finger.
-Especially since previous research by ICTrecht also showed that the web stores of the political parties did not comply with eCommerce legislation and thegovernment itself does not seem to know the law.
-We advise every political party to have their web store thoroughly screened.
-This can be done, for example, by becoming a member of Stichting WebwinkelKeur ;).
-You can easily sign up throughour application page.
+Especially since previous research by ICTrecht also showed that the web stores of the political parties did not comply with eCommerce legislation and the government itself does not seem to know the law .
+In this respect not much has changed.
+We therefore advise every political party to have its web store thoroughly screened.
+This can be done by becoming a member of the ValuedShops Foundation ;).
+You can easily sign up through our application page .